gwu-libraries/social-feed-messaging/README.md

 1. Install docker (or boot2docker for OS X) and docker-compose.
 2. Clone this repo.
+3. Change the volumes configuration in docker-compose.yml to point to your cloned repo:

+                    volumes:
+                        - "~/Data/social-feed-messaging:/usr/local/social-feed-messaging"

+    Note that there are multiple instances of the volumes configuration.
-3. Bring up the containers:
+4. Bring up the containers:

 		GLSS-F0G5RP:social-feed-messaging justinlittman$ docker-compose up -d
 		Creating socialfeedmessaging_sfmcouch_1...